 But that hasn’t stopped Val becoming the main gathering ground for the British ski industry in late April.
 When there are no more holidays to be sold, this where the management of many tour operators and travel agents end up, hunting out grippy snow in the north-facing bowls above Le Laisinant and Le Fornet, and praying for a late-season dump.
 There’s a good chance they’ll get one, too: Val d’Isere sits at the intersection between two weather systems, and usually benefits from storms coming in from either the Atlantic and the Gulf of Genoa in the Med.

-9. Zermatt, Switzerland – Put Your Feet Up and Enjoy the Sunshine
+Zermatt, Switzerland – Lie Back and Enjoy the Sunshine

 Zermatt’s glacier is one of the most snowsure in the Alps, and if they weather’s good you can also ski over into high-altitude Cervinia for a crack at ‘Red 7′ – one of the finest intermediate pistes in the Alps.
 Off-piste, there are some classic routes here too – notably the day-long descent from the top of the Monterosa – for those with the budget for a guide and a lift on a helicopter.